rali-udem/jsRealB/README.md

     * `jsRealB.js`: packages all .js files of the `build` directory as a module and exports only main functions and constants
         * For use in a web page : `<script src="/path/to/dist/jsRealB.js"></script>`
         * For use as a node.js module : `import jsRealB from  "/path/to/dist/jsRealB.js"`
-    * `jsRealB-filter.js`: example of use of the node.js module to create a Unix filter for `jsRealB`
+    * `jsRealB-filter.mjs`: example of use of the node.js module to create a Unix filter for `jsRealB`
-    * `jsRealB-server.js`: example of use of the node.js module to start a web server that realizes sentences
+    * `jsRealB-server.mjs`: example of use of the node.js module to start a web server that realizes sentences
     * `testServer.py`: Python script using the `jsRealB` server
     * `package.json`: necessary for publishing the `jsrealb` *npm* package.
+    * `README.md` : short presentation and example of use of the npm package displayed at `https://www.npmjs.com/package/jsrealb`
     When a new version is to be put on `npm`, in principle, it should be enough to issue the two following commands from within the `dist` directory (after a npm login):
       `npm version {major|minor|patch}`
       `npm publish`